-The coronavirus that causes COVID-19 is spread by liquid droplets when a person coughs, sneezes or sometimes talks or sings.
-If you are in close contact with an infected person, the virus can enter the body if droplets get into the eyes, nose or throat.
+COVID-19 is spread by the respiratory droplets an infected person produces when they breathe, cough, sneeze, talk, or sing.
+If you are in contact with an infected person, the virus can enter your body if droplets get into your throat, nose, or eyes.

 Respiratory infections such as influenza (flu) and COVID-19 are mainly spread by liquid droplets that come out of the mouth and nose when a person with the virus breathes, coughs, sneezes, talks, or sings.
 Droplets come in a wide range of sizes, from smaller than the width of a hair to larger than a grain of sand.
 A few large droplets or many small droplets can contain enough virus to infect another person.

 Larger droplets are heavier, and they usually fall to the ground within two meters.
 The majority of COVID-19 infections are spread from one person to another through larger droplets.
 This is why maintaining physical distance, adding physical barriers, wearing masks